Toinoux38/aikit/website/docs/fine-tune.md

 For full configuration, please refer to [Fine Tune API Specifications](./specs-finetune.md)

 :::note
-Please refer to [unsloth documentation](https://github.com/unslothai/unsloth) for more information about the configuration.
+Please refer to [Unsloth documentation](https://github.com/unslothai/unsloth) for more information about Unsloth configuration.
 :::

 ## Build